GuyBernstein/Double-Pass-Assembler/README.md

 # GuyBernstein-OpenU-C-Project
 Double-pass assembler, written in ANSI C90 for an imaginary 24-bit computer.
 About
 This project is an assignment in a C programming course at the open unvieristy (20465).
 The purpose of this project is to build an assembler for 15-instruction asssembly language, for an imaginary 24-bit CPU and 21 bits of memory size.
-This project was done by @GuyBernstain and @Yuval.
+This project was done by @GuyBernstain .
 For any issues, questions and ideas turn to the Issues tab.